Each of the checklists

 according to the State of Observed Species report 19,232

-pdf file).
-Over 6600 new species of fish have been
+pdf).
+Over 8000 new species of fish have been

 more poorly

-known than others - for example only one of the 93 freshwater fish
+known than others - for example only two of the 105 freshwater fish

 species known solely from Laos